Safely Staying On Track at Cincinnati State

 - Therefore, lab fees are assessed as applicable for all classes.

-For Fall Semester 2021, parking fees will NOT be charged for use of gated garages and parking lots on Clifton Campus.
+For Spring Semester 2022, parking fees will NOT be charged for use of gated garages and parking lots on Clifton Campus.

 Remote Student Support Services

-Some support services will be available remotely during Fall Semester 2021, by phone, email, and/or online connections such as Zoom or Blackboard Collaborate.
+Some support services are available remotely, using phone, email, and/or online connections such as Zoom or Blackboard Collaborate.

 Remote services include: